-The blasting monitoring is required in many applications related to explosions, like mining, excavations and demolition sites.
+Blast monitoring is required in many applications related to explosions, like mining, excavations, and demolition sites.

-The vibration monitoring is usually needed close to blasts, to assess the effects produced by the explosion by evaluation the PPV – Peak Particule Velocity among other parameters.
-In case some structures are located in the blast impact zone, the vibration levels should be recorded also on them, in order to evaluate the potential damage, according to the national regulations.
+Vibration monitoring is usually needed close to blasts, to understand the effects produced by the explosion by evaluating the PPV – Peak Particule Velocity, among other parameters.
+In case some structures are located in the blast impact zone, the vibration levels should also be recorded, in order to evaluate the potential damage, according to the national regulations.